ck3g/ck3g.github.io/_posts/2018-09-23-how-to-call-external-apis-from-alexa-skill.md

 };
 ```

-All we do here is making a GET HTTP request to fetch the data from `quotesUrl` (we will get to it in a bit).
+All we do here is make a GET HTTP request to fetch the data from the `quotesUrl` (we will get to it in a bit).
 Once we get the data, we return it back.

-The `quotesUrl` constant contains an URL to an external API.
-In our case, I am using a JSON file described in [the following gist](https://gist.github.com/ck3g/44afbba3a80270167cedad37bb8114e3).
+The `quotesUrl` constant contains a URL to an external API.
+In our case, we're using a JSON file described in [the following gist](https://gist.github.com/ck3g/44afbba3a80270167cedad37bb8114e3).
-The gist has a similar to our initial `fetchQuotes()` function structure.
-It contains an array of objects.
-Each object has a `content` and an `author` keys.
+The gist has a similar function to our initial `fetchQuotes()` function structure.
+It contains an array of objects each of which has `content` key and an `author` key.

 ```json
 [